Dean of Students

 New Student Orientation

-The Bulldog Job Board is administered by the Office they will learn more about life at SWOSU.
 In July, SWOSU NSO also offers Camp Duke to incoming freshmen who want to learn more about university life and SWOSU before beginning their fall semester.
 More than forty student Orientation Leaders (OLs) assist with all aspects of the program.
-For more information, contact New Student Orientation at (580) 774-3233 or (580) 774-3782 or visit the New Student Orientation website.
+For more information, contact New Student Orientation at (580) 774-3233 or visit the New Student Orientation website.

 SWOSU is home to more than 200 international students from approximately 30 countries – literally all around the globe.
 The Office of International Student Affairs (ISA) supports international students in a variety of ways throughout their relationship with SWOSU—from admission to graduation and beyond.
 Our goal is to work with each student for their personal, academic, and career success.
-Dr. Beckloff, the coordinator of ISA, also teaches a SWOSUConnect class each semester and organizes orientation sessions for transfer and graduate international students as needed.
 The office staff is available daily to answer questions and speak with anyone about international topics.
 Contact our office at (580) 774-6172 or visit the International Student Affairs website.

 The Department of Public Safety (DPS) is staffed by commissioned officers who meet the standards of the Oklahoma Council for Law Enforcement Education and Training (CLEET) and who have the power to arrest and bring before the proper courts persons violating the law on university property.
 The university's police officers collaborate with local police authorities in the exercise of their responsibilities.
 It is the practice of the DPS to encourage accurate and prompt reporting of all crimes to the DPS or the appropriate local police authorities.
 The campus Department of Public Safety is located at the corner of State and College Streets and can be reached at (580) 774-3111 or by visiting the Campus Police website.

 The registrar's office embodies the university's mission by providing personalized support services to the SWOSU community.
-It is the responsibility of the Registrar's Office to guide and direct students through the admissions process, keep accurate records, evaluate previous college coursework, provide registration services, and conduct degree checks.
+It is the responsibility of the Academic Records's Office to guide and direct students through the admissions process, keep accurate records, evaluate previous college coursework, provide registration services, and conduct degree checks.

 The office is committed to embracing a collaborative teamwork approach, utilizing innovative technology, disseminating correct policy information, protecting privacy, and delivering both prompt and courteous assistance to students, administrators, faculty, staff, and alumni.
-Please contact our office by calling (580) 774-3778 or by visiting the Registrar's website.
+Please contact our office by calling (580) 774-3778 or by visiting the Academic Records's website.

 Upward Bound is a federally funded program through the U.S. Department of Education which is offered to qualified high school students based on family income and/or being a first generation college student.
 Students enter the program as freshmen, sophomores or juniors in high school.
 Participants in the program are offered academic counseling and guidance, cultural and educational field trips, and career exploration.
 Students receive instruction in literature, composition, foreign language, math, science, study skills and financial literacy on Saturdays, after school, and during summer program.
 Graduating seniors bridge into the university by attending the summer bridge program and earn 5-6 college credits upon completion.
 For more information, visit the Upward Bound website.